ssophwang/ssophwang/README.md

 I speak English, Chinese, Python, C++, LaTex, and Markdown fluently, and HTML/CSS, Java, and Rust conversationally.
 I love APIs, integrating different services together, and making Discord bots.

-Other than programming, I enjoy art and photography, a lot of which you can find on my [Instagram](https://www.instagram.com/5pectating_5pecter/)!
+Other than programming, I enjoy art and photography, (a lot of which you can find on my Instagram)!
 I also play viola and am really into math and 3D printing.
 My friends would probably describe me as an all-around nerd and goofball :P

 ### How to reach me:
 - Email: s.sophi.w@gmail.com